Admissions Interview Dos and Don’ts

 2. Be inquisitive.

-Do: It’s important to remember that the interview is a two-way street.
-It’s just as much your opportunity to learn about the school as it is their opportunity to learn about you.
-It’s okay to ask questions.
-In fact, you should have a few questions prepared ahead of time, as noted above.
+Do: Remember, the interview is a two-way conversation.
+It’s just as much your chance to learn about the school as it is their chance to learn about you.
+Don’t be afraid to ask questions during the interview.

 3. Be transparent.